openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
   * `namespace`: OPTIONAL.
 String value of a namespace that the claim belongs to.
 Relevant for ISO/IEC 18013-5 (mobile Driving License) specification.
   * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `multilingual`: OPTIONAL.
-An array of objects containing claim names display metadata in multiple languages in which the wallet might display a claim.
+An array of objects containing claim names display metadata in multiple languages in which the wallet might display a claim other than the one used in the key.
 Below is a non-exhaustive list of valid parameters that MAY be included:
     * `name`: OPTIONAL.
 String value of a display name for the claim.
     * `locale`: OPTIONAL.
 String value that identifies language of this object.
 Multiple `multilingual` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.